agriculturegovau/awe-ts-bindings/readme.md

 npm run generate
 ```

-This will make the typescript data types available
+This will pull specs from the API and save them.

 ## Using these bindings